SBS Academic Fellows Program

 What do I have to do to be a Member of AFP?

 Our programs are for AFP members only.
 Membership is by invitation only (you will receive an invitational email at the beginning of each year).
 There are no GPA minimums to participate and no need to formally apply.
-Level of commitment is up to you.
+The level of commitment is up to you.
 Events are spread out throughout the Academic Year and summer.
 Fellows participate in programs of their own choosing and to the extent they are able.
 We have 1-2 big Membership Meetings per semester that we everyone will attend, and everyone gets our weekly newsletter.

 Events are spread out throughout the Academic Year and summer.
 Fellows participate in programs of their own choosing and to the extent they are able.

 There are three scheduled AFP General Membership meetings plus other AFP-focused events each semester.
 Fellows are invited to lead and implement programming.
 They also have the opportunity to earn a certificate of completion at the end of each semester for their work and by attending at least six SBS Academic Fellows endorsed events (certificate completion is not necessary to be part of the program).

 Interested or would like more information?
 Please contact Angélica Bernal, Associate Professor of Political Science & Director of the Academic Fellows Program.